freeletics/khonshu/docs/navigation/activities.md

 and receiving results there.

 To use the API `registerForActivityResult` needs to be called with an instance of the wanted `ActivityResultContract`.
-This needs to happen before `NavigationSetup` is called for the navigator, so it needs to be called during the construction of the navigator.
+This needs to happen before `ActivityNavigatorEffect` is called for the navigator, so it needs to be called during the construction of the navigator.
 The method returns an `ActivityResultRequest` object that can be then used for two things.
 It can be passed to `navigateForResult(request)` to launch the contract.
 It also has a `results` property that returns a `Flow<O>`, where `O` is the contract's output type, to make it possible to receive the returned results.

-This is an example navigator that allow navigating to the camera or the system file picker to take or pick an image:
+This is an example navigator that allows navigating to the camera or the system file picker to take or pick an image:
 ```kotlin
 class MyNavigator : ActivityNavigator() {